 WEB SITE DESIGNED WITH YAHOO!
 SITEBUILDER BY ROSALIENE BACCHUS

-12th place among US top trade partners for the year 2015 with 1.6 percent of total trade, a value of US$59.1
+place among US top trade partners during the period 2014 to 2016 with 1.5 percent of total trade in 2016, a value

 Brazil’s total trade with the USA grew steadily over the period 2005 to 2008 from US$39.9 billion to US$62.7